EmbeddedSystemClass/ESP32_OverlaySeed/README.md

 For Windows users, you have to set the MSYS32 variable in .vscode/tasks.json to match with you msys32 installation.

+THe GPIOOverlay was largely taken from arduino-esp32 from espressif

 LICENSE
 -------